How Black Holes Work

 When material falls into a black hole from a companion star, it gets heated to millions of degrees Kelvin and accelerated.
 The superheated materials emit X-rays, which can be detected by X-ray telescopes such as the orbiting Chandra X-ray Observatory.

 The star Cygnus X-1 is a strong X-ray source and is considered to be a good candidate for a black hole.
-As pictured above, stellar winds from the companion star, HDE 226868, blow material onto the accretion disk surrounding the black hole.
-As this material falls into the black hole, it emits X-rays, as seen in this image:
+Stellar winds from the companion star, HDE 226868, blow material onto the accretion disk surrounding the black hole.
+As this material falls into the black hole, it emits X-rays.

 X-ray image of Cygnus X-1 taken from orbiting Chandra X-ray Observatory